For Faculty & Staff

 Q: How do I get access to Slate?

-A: This information will help you get started in Slate.
+A: This information will help you get access to Slate.

 - Access to Slate will be managed through the online application KSAMS (Security Access Maintenance System).
 The tool, used campus wide to regulate and restrict access to numerous business applications and secure systems, will replace the Graduate Division Information Systems Access Request Form.